(C) Joachim Bergauer

 Teaching

-SS 26 UV Introduction to Human-Computer Interaction, University of Salzburg
+SoSe 26 UV Introduction to Human-Computer Interaction, University of Salzburg (Bachelor)

-WS 25/26 UV Introduction to Human-Computer Interaction, University of Salzburg
+WiSe 25 UV Introduction to Human-Computer Interaction, University of Salzburg (Bachelor)

 Selected Awards, Prizes, Grants and Scholarships